ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v17.md

   **Note**: EVC mode is not enabled for any existing or new deployments on V4 servers.

-* VMware Cloud Foundation deployments that were deployed prior to May 22 and are therefore using V3 servers will now order V4 servers when adding a new node to the instance.
+* VMware Cloud Foundation deployments that were deployed before 22 May and are therefore using V3 servers will now order V4 servers when adding a new node to the instance.
 These servers have 256 GB of memory; if you require 512 GB of memory, after adding the servers, open a support ticket to request a server upgrade to 512 GB of memory.
 For more information about contacting IBM Support, see [Contacting IBM Support](trbl_support.html).

 For more information about components, see [Technical specifications for Cloud Foundation instances](../sddc/sd_cloudfoundationoverview.html#technical-specifications-for-cloud-foundation-instances).